RobLowe1992/swift-booleans-readme-swift-intro-000/README.md

 > Already know you that which you need. -[Yoda](https://en.wikipedia.org/wiki/Yoda)

+## Overview

+In this lesson, we'll look at the `Bool` data type and work with various comparison and logical operators.

 ## Learning Objectives

-* Explain that the `Bool` is a data type where the value can only be **true** or **false**.
+* Explain that the `Bool` is a data type where the value can only be **true** or **false**
 * Create variables using the Boolean literal values, `true` or `false`
-* Explain and use all the various comparison operators:
+* Explain and use various comparison operators including "equal to," "greater than," and "less than"
-	* Equal to (a == b)
-	* Not equal to (a != b)
-	* Greater than (a > b)
-	* Less than (a < b)
-	* Greater than or equal to (a >= b)
-	* Less than or equal to (a <= b)
-* Explain and use all of the various logical operators:
+* Explain and use various logical operators, including NOT, AND, and OR
-	* Logical NOT (!a)
-	* Logical AND (a && b)
-	* Logical OR (a || b)

 ## Boolean Type
 Boolean is a fancy term meaning something that is either true or false.
-While numbers and math form the backbone of any piece of software, everything (and I do mean everything) in computers, software and microchips, breaks down to ones and zeros, true and false.
+While numbers and math form the backbone of any piece of software, everything (and we do mean everything) in computers, software and microchips, breaks down to ones and zeros, true and false.
 While it isn't important to understand why that is and how exactly it works, it is important to understand how boolean expressions work so that your code will be able to do something interesting like this:

 ````Swift
 let name = "Luke"